 Google is clearly doing an excellent job of ignoring that blatant negative SEO attack.

 2. Penguin 4.0 is “more granular”

 Penguin used to demote entire sites with link spam.
-This may interest you : What Is It, How to Do It.
+On the same subject : 13 Free Ways to Promote Your Business.

 So, if you experienced a negative SEO attack on one page, Penguin would penalize your entire site and rankings would drop across the board.